How to Repair a Table Lamp? Step-by-Step Repair Guide

 Solutions:

-• Step 4.
+Step 4.
 Check for uneven feet: Ensure all feet are even.
-Add rubber foot pads if necessary.
+Add Socketrubber foot pads if necessary.

-• Step 5.
+Step 5.
 Secure loose parts: If any components (like the lampshade or neck) are loose, tighten or replace them.
+There are 6 common causes of loose lamp components, the article How to Tighten a Loose Lamp Socket will guide you on when to replace, when to simply tighten, and how to tighten properly.

 See this video if you want to know how to repair a lamp base.